-K1 CO1 The students remember the fundamentals of enzyme properties K2 CO2 The students conceive the different procedures involved in enzyme technology К3 CO3 The students will able to assay the enzyme and their kinetics and also apply to this in the industry and other technological field K4 CO4 The students estimate enzyme technology for the commercialization purpose of biotechnological products
+K1 CO1 The students remember the fundamentals of enzyme properties K2 CO2 The students conceive the different procedures involved in enzyme technology К3 CO3 The students will be able to assay the enzyme and their kinetics and also apply to this in the industry and other technological field K4 CO4 The students estimate enzyme technology for the commercialization purpose of biotechnological products

-Enzymes: Introduction, nomenclature and classification and of enzymes, Factors affecting enzyme activity.
+Enzymes: Introduction, nomenclature and \classification of enzymes, Factors affecting enzyme activity.
 Unit of enzyme: Katal and IU.
 Measurement of enzyme activity: Active site- Definition, investigations of 3D structure of active site.
-Mechanism of enzyme action.
-Modification by using chemicals procedures, enzyme modification by treatment with proteases, Isoenzymes-LDH, CPK and Hexokinase.
-Unit II (15 Hours)
+Mechanism of enzyme action-Lock and key, induced fit model enzyme modification by treatment with proteases, Isoenzymes-LDH, CPK and ALP.

 Enzyme catalysis and regulation: Acid base catalysis, covalent catalysis, Mechanisms of reaction catalyzed by enzyme lysozyme, chymotrypsin, carboxy peptidase A and ribonuclease.
 Metal activated enzymes and metallo enzyme.
-Enzyme regulation: feed forward stimulation, sequential feedback.
+Enzyme regulation: feed forward stimulation, feedback inhibition and its types.
+Covalent modification of enzyme activities.
 Multienzyme complex and reactions: Structure and mechanism of action and regulation of pyruvate dehydrogenase complex.

 Enzyme kinetics and Inhibition: Kinetics of single substrate catalyzed reaction-MM equation and turnover number, LB plot, Eadie-Hofstee plot and Hanes plot.
-Importance of Km, Vmax and MM equation.
+Importance of $K_m$ , $V{max}$ and MM equation.
 Allosteric enzymes- Cooperavity, Hill plot, K & V series of Enzyme.
 Bisubstrate reaction.
 Enzyme inhibition: Reversible inhibition-competitive, uncompetitive, noncompetitive, mixed, substrate and allosteric inhibition.
-Allosteric inhibition.
-Feedback inhibition.

 Co-enzymes: Prostatic group and cofactors.
-Structure, functions and mode of action of TPP in oxidative decarboxylation, FMN, FAD, NAD, NADP in redox reactions, PALP and PAMP in transamination, Co A in acetylation reactions, biotin in carboxylation, TH4 in one carbon transfer, cobalamine coenzymes-cyano, hydroxo, methyl and deoxy adenosyl cobalamine- role in methyl group transfer and mutase reactions.
+Structure, functions and mode of action of TPP in oxidative decarboxylation, FMN, FAD, NAD, NADP in redox reactions, PALP and PAMP in transamination, Co A in acetylation reactions, biotin in carboxylation, THF in one carbon transfer, cobalamine coenzymes-cyano, hydroxol, methyl and deoxy adenosyl cobalamine- role in methyl group transfer and mutase reactions.
 Co-enzymic functions of vitamin C, lipoic acid and Co Q in metabolic reactions.